JeschkeLab/DeerLab/docsrc/README.md

 ## Compiling the documentation

-The DeerAnalysis documentation/website is written in restructred-text format and built with Sphinx.
+The DeerLab documentation/website is written in restructred-text format and built with Sphinx.
 In order to compile the source files of the documentation, several packages/programs are required.
 This is a summary of the steps to be taken before being able to compile the documentation.

 ### Requirements:
   * Pyhton3